karya-inc/Waveform/README.md

 ## 🤝 Contributing

 Contributions, bug reports, and feature suggestions are welcome!
 Feel free to open an issue or pull request.

+🙏 Acknowledgements

+This library is inspired by https://github.com/lincollincol/compose-audiowaveform by @lincollincol